IBM/aspera-cli/README.erb.md

 On windows download Ruby from [https://rubyinstaller.org/](https://rubyinstaller.org/).

+Go to "Downloads".

+Select the version "without devkit", x64 corresponding to the one recommended "with devkit".

+During installation, skip the installation of "MSys2".

 ### Linux

 ```bash
 $ yum install ruby rubygems
 ```

-Note that Ruby 2+ is required, if you have an older Linux (e.g. CentOS 6), you should install "rvm" [https://rvm.io/](https://rvm.io/) and install and use a newer Ruby.
+Note that Ruby 2+ is required, if you have an older Linux (e.g. CentOS 6) or want to use a separate version: you should install "rvm" [https://rvm.io/](https://rvm.io/) and install and use a newer Ruby.

 ## `asperalm` gem